Seattle Fence Builder

 Fence Prices Near Seattle

-We build these projects all over the metro area and King County.
+They build these projects all over the metro area and King County.

-This includes the downtown areas of First Hill, Pioneer Square, South Lake Union, International District and Belltown (98121, 98101, 98104 and 98109), plus all of the suburbs from Lynnwood to Sea-Tac and over through Bellevue.
+This includes the downtown areas of First Hill, SoDo, Pioneer Square, South Lake Union, International District and Belltown (98121, 98101, 98104 and 98109), plus all of the suburbs from Lynnwood to Sea-Tac and over through Bellevue.

-Why don’t we talk about it for a minute?
+Why don’t you talk it over sometime?

 Do You Work in the Seattle Area?